Page 2 of 2

 To help in her search, Papantonakis talked to other parents, consulted GreatSchools and FOCUS, a charter school advocacy group, spent time on each school’s website, and attended many open houses.
 For a parents' perspective, the website DC Urban Moms and Dads offers information and a forum where parents can compare notes, get support, and grouse if they need to.

-Amanda Ripley, author of bestselling the The Smartest Kids in the World, shares her personal story of how she chose a school in DC.
+Learn more about education in the nation's capital: Amanda Ripley, author of the bestselling book, The Smartest Kids in the World, shares her personal story of how she chose a school in DC.

 Thank you!
 You will begin to receive newsletters from us shortly.